 "I don't know..."

 Harriet listened to everything with keen interest.
 They were hiding from someone who wanted her dead for an odd reason.
-And who was that Dumbledore?
-Harriet didn't like what she was hearing at all.
+And who was that, Dumbledore?
+Harriet didn't like what she heard at all.
 Now that she thought about it, both of her parents seemed tired and stressed out.
 And not necessarily because of her.

 "Hey, everything it's going to be alright.
 I'm here… Don't worry," James whispered.

 "Look at you, your makeup.
 It's all drenched.
 You don't want to look ugly, right?"
 James joked.